 This includes new dwellings, vegetation protection and subdivision.

 Before you take any action (that may required a planning approval), please ensure you have read and or completed the following:

 Department of Environment, Land, Water and Planning (DELWP) information

-DELWP's planning applications: learn how to apply leads you through the process
+DELWP's planning applications: learn how to apply takes you through the planning process

 DELWP's Planning: A Short Guide outlines the most common processes including applying for and objecting to a planning permit